How to Grow Nasturtium From Seed to Flower

 Saving Seeds

 Saving seeds from nasturtiums is super simple, especially because the seeds are quite large.
-When the seeds are young they are green, and this is when you would harvest them to eat them.
+When the seeds are young they’re green, and this is when you would harvest them to eat.
 As they dry out they transition from green to yellow to brown.
 The dried brown seeds often will fall off the plant so you may be harvesting them from the garden or ground around your plant, but otherwise you can harvest them directly off the plant.
 Either plant these seeds for a second round of plants, or store them in a cool, dry place for next season.

 And that’s everything you need to successfully grow nasturtium!